 Four units of the Pearson BTEC Level 3 National Extended Diploma in Sport and Exercise Science are externally assessed by means of examinations and set tasks, six units assessed through project, experiments and assignment work.
 There are no external examinations.
 Each unit is graded Pass, Merit or Distinction and then an overall grade of Pass, Merit, Distinction or

 Distinction* is awarded on completion.

 GCSE qualifications are assessed through external examination and coursework.

 On successful achievement of this course you may wish to:

-* Apply to study a Higher Education course such as the BTEC Level 5 HND in Sport (Coaching and Sport Development) or a Sport related subject such as Gym Instruction, Leisure Management, Sports Coaching and Development or Teacher Training
+* Apply to study a Higher Education course such as the HNC/HND in Sport and Exercise Science, or a Sport related subject such as Gym Instruction, Leisure Management, Sports Coaching and Development or Teacher Training

 * Seek employment within Sport/Leisure/Outdoor Activity Centres or Private Gyms

 Additional help and support is available should you require it and you can discuss this further at your admissions interview.

 You will have the opportunity to take part in educational and industrial visits and outdoor activities during your course.
 A financial contribution of £150 per year towards the costs of sports kit, visits and activities and is to be paid during the first term.
 Possible visits may include Sport City, Performance Analysis Centre, ice-skating, football stadium tours, University and UCAS events but could be subject to change.